Tahshim/ExcelR_Assignments/README.md

 ## Assignment 8
 - Completed and executed with proper outputs as per ExcelR requirements.

-**Assignment 17:**
+## Assignment 9
--Time Series Forecasting using ARIMA and Exponential Smoothing – completed and executed with proper visualizations, evaluation metrics (MAE, RMSE, MAPE), and final comparison as per ExcelR requirements.
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 9

-Assignment 10
+## Assignment 10
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 11
+## Assignment 11
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 12
+## Assignment 12
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 13
+## Assignment 13
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 14
+## Assignment 14
+- Completed and executed with proper outputs as per ExcelR requirements.

+## Assignment 15
+- Completed and executed with proper outputs as per ExcelR requirements.

+## Assignment 16
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 17
+## Assignment 17
+- Completed and executed with proper outputs as per ExcelR requirements.

-Assignment 18
+## Assignment 18
+- Completed and executed with proper outputs as per ExcelR requirements.